NLR-DevTeam/PayloadLib/README.md

 # PayloadLib

-Easier approach for **Paper** to send & handle custom payloads, simple & powerful.
+Easier approach for **Paper** servers to send & handle custom payloads, simple & powerful.

 We support a wide range of types, please see [[Supported Data Types]](#supported-data-types).

 > [!NOTE]
-> CraftBukkit and Spigot are not supported, and this plugin is likely to crash when running on them.
+> CraftBukkit and Spigot servers are not supported, and this plugin is likely to crash when running on them.

 ## Importing